astewartau/biql/docs/quickstart.md

 layout: default
 title: Quickstart
 nav_order: 2
-description: "Get up and running with BQL in 5 minutes"
+description: "Get up and running with BIQL in 5 minutes"
 ---

 # Quickstart Guide

-Get up and running with BQL in 5 minutes!
+Get up and running with BIQL in 5 minutes!
 This guide will walk you through installation and your first queries.

 ## Installation

 {: .important }
-> BQL requires Python 3.8 or higher and works with any BIDS-compliant dataset.
+> BIQL requires Python 3.8 or higher and works with any BIDS-compliant dataset.

 ### Using pip (Recommended)